clester24/Python-API-Challenge/README.md

 # Python-API-Challenge

-Couldn't get it to find the cities.
+Couldn't get it to find the cities in Weatherpy.
 Each weather check returned city not found.
 Don't know what I was doing wrong.
 I finished the code which i believe the rest is right but can't confirm without the data.
 So I don't have any charts.